The Ultimate Medical Expense Deductions Checklist

 - Lodging expenses while away from home to receive medical care in a hospital or medical facility

-- Long-term care insurance and long-term care expenses (there are limitations to what you can deduct)
+- Long-term care insurance and long-term care expenses

 - Mattresses and boards bought specifically to alleviate an arthritic condition

 - Medical conference admission costs and travel expenses for a person with a chronic illness to learn about new medical treatments

 - Organ transplants